 Culture vultures and bon vivants, this is one festival you do not want to miss.
-Hermanus FynArts, a 10 day festival, highlights exhibitions, shows, recitals, workshops and demonstrations, where members of the public can enjoy, absorb, and learn new skills of the art form of their choice.
+Ten days of exhibitions, shows, recitals, workshops and demonstrations in the dreamy seaside village of Hermanus, where members of the public can enjoy, absorb, and learn new skills.

-As with previous years, music fans will be well catered for with an exciting line up of performers including the Opening Concert featuring soloists Gaylen-Rose Sales (harp) and Bridget Rennie-Salonen (flute) under the direction of celebrated conductor Richard Cock, who will present three more big concerts during the opening weekend.
+As with previous years, music fans will be well catered for with an exciting lineup of performers.
+The Opening Concert features soloists Gaylen-Rose Sales (harp) and Bridget Rennie-Salonen (flute) under the direction of celebrated conductor Richard Cock, who will present three more big concerts during the opening weekend.
 The Closing Concert will be performed by the rousing Big Band, as well as performances from Adelia Douw and Ian Smith.

 - Transformation, an exhibition by the 2017 Festival Artist, Willie Bester, curated by Michael Godby and Sandra Slabbert

 - An Art and Wine tour of exhibitions including finalists in the Tollman Bouchard Finlayson Art Award, as well as Sumaridge, Newton Johnson and Creation (R250)

 - A series of lunchtime, house and evening music concerts including the Charl du Plessis Trio and the Odeion Quartet (R150)